 A similar general warning, however, is not sufficient advice by counsel.
 Defense counsel must also advise a client of the specific immigration consequences that will be triggered in the defendant's own case.
-See, e.g., People v Barocio (1989) 216 CA3d 99, 264 CR 573; People v Soriano (1987) 194 CA3d 1470, 240 CR 328 (note that the JRADs discussed in Barocio and Soriano are no longer available; see §48.11).
+See, e.g., People v Barocio (1989) 216 CA3d 99, 264 CR 573; People v Soriano (1987) 194 CA3d 1470, 240 CR 328 (note that the "judicial recommendation against deportation" (JRAD), discussed in Barocio and Soriano, is no longer available; see §48.11).
 Defense counsel who fails to investigate and advise the defendant of the specific immigration consequences of a plea of guilty may be found to have provided ineffective assistance of counsel.
 People v Soriano, supra.